 556. Management Information Systems (5).
-Pr., MN 207, ACF 400 or ACF 301.
+Pr., CS 555 or concurrently with CS 555.

 Design and analysis of information flow systems for management control and decision making to include coordination of information flows from all functional areas of the business enterprise.